Sansa c200 series: Issues

 The display can be an issue on the c240 and c250.
-The 132x80 pixel resolution of the 1.4 inch display is sub-optimal for viewing photos, and watching video.
-The frame-rate is also incredibly low making very difficult to play any of the games that come with the c200 Rockbox build.
+The 132×80 pixel resolution of the 1.4-inch display is sub-optimal for viewing photos, and watching video.
+The frame-rate is also very low, making very difficult to play any of the games that come with the c200 Rockbox build.
 The built-in voice recorder can only record in mono.
 The reception of the built-in FM radio can sometimes cut out due to the use as headphones as the antenna.
 Like the Sansa e200, the left channel contact of the headphone jack has a tendency to disconnect from the main circuit board, but it can be repaired with solder and hot glue.
 Some low-power USB chargers are unable to charge the c200 battery.